Teenagers Untangled has been picked by The Times UK as one of the top podcasts for parents

 92: Exams, depression, work, national service, Sigma and Bigorexia, we cover it all in our May chat

-Send us a text I scan the newspapers daily to keep an eye on what's going on that might be relevant to us parents.
-I usually share it on my Instagram and Facebook feeds, but it's also good to sit down with another, equally in...
+What do you think of this episode?
+Do you have any topics you'd like me to cover?
+I scan the newspapers daily to keep an eye on what's going on that might be relevant to us parents.
+I usually share it on my Instagram and Facebook feeds, but it's also good to sit down with another, equally interested but unpolitical, parent, to simply chat about the state of the world that our kids are growing up in.
+None of it is scientific, or based on deep fact, but sometimes it's nice …

 Listen to the Episode